Designing an authorization model for an enterprise

 In the absence of an authorization model, administrators struggle with defining permissions.
 There could be a lot of random requests involved in managing access control, which can quickly become a cumbersome task.
 However, authorization models provide a structure and hierarchy, securing your application and improving the user experience.

-Designing an Authorization Model
+Designing an authorization model

 When designing an authorization model, one of the key factors to consider is that it should not be a replica of your department or functional hierarchy.
 This might work for some businesses but is not practical for all.
 As your organization grows, your hierarchies will evolve and access control will have to progress on the basis of these new and changed hierarchies in your organization.
 If your model is tightly coupled with your organization’s hierarchy, then redesigning and reimplementation will be necessary.